MNiwano/Eclaire/README.md

 * **eclaire**
     source files of the package
 * **sample_ja.ipynb**
-    a sample program running on Google Colaboratory for trying Eclaire
+    a sample program running on Google Colaboratory for trying Eclaire (written in Japanese)

 ## Reference
 arXiv: http://arxiv.org/abs/2008.11486